 The Summer issue of Avon Pension News is now available to download from the website.
 Copies are posted to members who pay into the Fund during August accompanying the Annual Pension Statement.

 If you are paying into the local government pension scheme (LGPS) you will receive an Annual Pension Benefit Statement from the Avon Pension Fund during August.

-It shows the pension you have built up to 31 March 2015 as well as a future projection of your benefits to your Normal Pension Age (NPA).
+It shows the pension you have built up to 31 March 2017 as well as a future projection of your benefits if you remain paying into the scheme to your Normal Pension Age (NPA).
 This is the age you would retire and take your benefits without any reduction to your pension.